-7. If any person submits any false or dishonest documentation, and this is investigated and verified, they will immediately be disqualified from receiving an STRA award, and must pay back all the research subsidy money and any subsidized part of their airfare already received.
+6. If any person submits any false or dishonest documentation, and this is investigated and verified, they will immediately be disqualified from receiving an STRA award, and must pay back the research subsidy and any airfare subsidy payment that they have already

 1. The host institution must provide the recipient with timely appropriate assistance during the short-term period that the foreign scholar is undertaking research in a relevant department or institute on a campus, or within a research unit, and must handle

 matters pertaining to the appropriation requests for the recipient’s research subsidy, and airfare reimbursement, and finalization of the account in accordance with the schedule determined by the MOE.